nf-core/sarek/docs/usage.md

 ### --tools

 Use this parameter to specify the variant calling and annotation tools to be used.
-Multiple tools can be specified.
+Multiple tools can be specified, separated by commas.
 For example:

 ```bash